top of page

 The verb 'reciprocate' has its etymological roots in the Latin word 'reciprocatus,' which is the past participle of 'reciprocare.'
 This Latin term is derived from 'reciprocus,' meaning 'moving backward and forward' or 'alternating.'
 The prefix 're-' signifies a sense of back or again, while 'procurare' means 'to take care of' or 'to manage.'
 Thus, 'reciprocate' etymologically conveys the idea of responding or reacting in a similar or corresponding manner to a gesture, action, or sentiment that has been received from someone else.
 It reflects the notion of an exchange or alternation in kind, capturing the essence of giving back in response to what has been given, much like a reciprocal movement.

-Quiz: Find the meaning of the verb reciprocate:
+Find the correct meaning of the verb reciprocate:

 Try Again!